Detox your finances with these simple steps

 Go through your regular bills and then visit comparison sites to see if you could be paying less than you are at the moment.
-The chances are that you could save money on everything from your utility bills (gas and electric) to your mobile phone package.
+A financial detox will likely show you that you could save money on everything from your utility bills (gas and electricity) to your mobile phone package.
 See when your various insurances are up for renewal and make notes on your calendar to shop around for better quotes.

 Step 6: Consider a debt consolidation loan

-Step 8: Check your credit score and credit history
+Step 8: Ensure that your credit score is in good shape

 When is the best time to take action and sort out your debts?